arjun-unx/arjun-unx/README.md

 # Hey there, I'm **Arjun**! 👋

-## Who am I?

-I'm a junior **Software Engineer** who loves turning ideas into things people can actually use.
+A junior **Software Engineer** who loves turning ideas into things people can actually use.
 I spend my time building applications and systems that make life easier, simpler, and sometimes just a little more fun.

 ## What keeps me busy?